-At Nine Acres our teaching reflects the principles that children learn through: playing and exploring; active learning; and creating and thinking critically.
+At Nine Acres our teaching reflects the characteristics of effective teaching and learning: playing and exploring; active learning; and creating and thinking critically.
 Through play children explore and develop learning experiences which help them make sense of the world.

 Learning and development is implemented by